Growth & development

 - The final section looks at open economy issues and examines the links between trade and growth, aid and growth and the impact of IMF and World Bank policy based lending on growth and development.

 On successful completion of this course, students will be able to understand the major and minor strands in popular and policy-critical development debates.
 They will be able to apply their knowledge in constructing a critical analysis of the issues for a particular country, and will be able to use economic data appropriately.

 WorkloadThe course consists of one lecture and one tutorial per week.
-The tutorials will address the topics covered in the earlier lecture and discussion questions are provided for each week.
-For most tutorials, two students will take responsibility for introducing the discussion topic in each tutorial class.
-In your presentations please attempt to answer the discussion question based on the readings and available evidence.
+The tutorials will address the topics covered in the earlier lecture and discussion questions are provided for each week. for most tutorials, two students will take responsibility for introducing the discussion topic in each tutorial class.
+In your presentations please attempt to answer the discussion question based on the reading and available evidence.
 Presentations are limited to ten minutes.
-All students—even those who are not making a presentation—will be expected to come to the tutorials prepared to make a useful contribution to the class.
-If you have not done any reading for the week you may be asked to leave the class.
-Students will sign up for one tutorial slot at the beginning of term and to attend class at the same time each week.
-You may not change to another class without our prior agreement.
+All students - even those who are not making a presentation - will be expected to come to the tutorials prepared to make a useful contribution to the class.
+Students be allocated to one tutorial slot at the beginning of term and to attend class at the same time each week.
+You may not change to another class without our prior arrangement.

 Method of assessmentAssessment weighting: Exam 70% / Coursework 30% (1 essay).
 All coursework is resubmittable.

 - Perkins, D., Radelet, S., Lindauer, D. and Block, S. (2013), Economics of Development, seventh edition, International Student Edition, Norton